 Our School has the right to search pupils for 'prohibited items' including knives and weapons, alcohol, behaviour changing drugs/substances, stolen items, tobacco and cigarette papers (including ecigarettes), lighters/matches, fireworks, pornographic images, any article that has been or is likely to be used to commit an offence (e.g. aerosols) or cause personal injury or damage to property and any other item which has been banned by the school rules.
 (See Appendix 1 for Banned Substances) Where there is reasonable evidence to search pupil's lockers, bags, outer clothing or other possessions, two members of staff will be present.
 Unless there is an exceptional reason this will include a member of the Leadership Team and a member of staff of the same gender as the child.
 Where possession of an item by a child is illegal (items such as knives, drugs, suspected stolen items and pornography) the school will always work in partnership with the police.
 If during a search an electronic device is found and it is suspected that it has been or will be used to commit an offence or cause injury, damage to property, disrupt teaching or break the school rules, then the school may examine any data or files on the device where there is good reason to do so.
 The school may also delete files or data if it is thought there is a good reason to do so, unless the device is to be given to the police.
-If a pupil fails to cooperate with a search, the pupil will be required to leave the school site.
-The school has not excluded the pupil and the pupil's absence will be treated as unauthorised.
+"If a pupil fails to cooperate with a search, the school will apply a suitable behaviour sanction, taking into account the seriousness of the incident and the potential risk to both good order and discipline, and the safety of the child and other members of the school community."
 A School's general power to discipline, as set out in Section 91 of the Education and Inspections Act 2006, enables a member of staff to confiscate, retain or dispose of a pupil's property as a disciplinary penalty, where reasonable to do so.
 All confiscated items will be disposed of by the school as appropriate.